Last Updated on March 12, 2021 by Julia Wilson

 - Polydactyly – Some cats are born with additional toes caused by a dominant gene.
 In most cases, this causes no problems for affected cats.

 - Vitamin A toxicity – This can result in excess bone growth (known as exostosis), especially in adult cats.

-- Osteodystrophy – This is a genetic condition which affects Scottish Fold cats.
+- Osteodystrophy – This is a genetic condition that affects Scottish Fold cats.
 Bony growths form on the spine and the feet.

 - Bone infections (osteomyelitis) – Bacteria are the most prevalent organism involved, although fungal infections can also occur.
 Infections can invade the bone (which is porous) or enter via an injury.

 - Rickets – Due to a lack of vitamin D in the diet.
 Young cats are most often affected, with a bending of the long bones.